nomad-coe/greenX/README.md

 ## Running the Tests

-GreenX uses pytest as its regression testing framework, in conjunction with some custom python modules.
-First, one must ensure that the python utilities are installed.
+GreenX uses pytest as its regression testing framework, in conjunction with the custom python module `pygreenx`.
+First, one must ensure that `pygreenx` is installed.
 From the GreenX root directory:

 ```bash
 cd python